-How you onboard new employees is up to you, but use these tips can make sure your onboarding process is successful:
+How you onboard new employees is up to you, but key habits like these can make sure your onboarding process is successful:

 - Write out your onboarding process so you can reference, follow, and iterate on it.

-- Ask key questions like: What do you give new hires to prepare and welcome them?
+- Ask key questions like: What do we give new hires to prepare and make them really feel welcome?

 - Consider creating a buddy system to pair new hires with a colleague to show them around and be available for quick questions.

-As the saying goes, “You don’t get a second chance to make a first impression.”
-Make sure your new hires have a good one on your teams, and not one of those “my laptop wasn’t ready, I couldn’t find the bathroom, and no one helped me” kinds of scenarios.
+As the saying goes, "You don't get a second chance to make a first impression."
+Make sure your new hires have a good first impression on your teams, and not one of those "my laptop wasn't ready, I couldn't find the bathroom, and no one helped me" kinds of scenarios.